itmitica/bicrame/README.md

 # bicrame
-Bookmarks I can read and modify easily
+bookmarks I can read and modify easily

 ## Structure
 A bookmark entry is a definition element.
 The bookmarks list is a definition list.
 The definition term is the title.
 The first definition is the url.
 The second definition is a list of tags.